Data archaeology: Recovery

 There is a distinction between data recovery and data intelligibility.
 One may be able to recover data but not understand it.
 For data archaeology to be effective, the data must be intelligible.

 A term closely related to data archaeology is data lineage.
-The first step in performing data archeology is an investigation into their data lineage.
+The first step in performing data archaeology is an investigation into their data lineage.
 Data lineage entails the history of the data, its source and any alterations or transformations they have undergone.
 Data lineage can be found in the metadata of a dataset, the para data of a dataset or any accompanying identifiers (methodological guides etc).
-With data archeology comes methodological transparency which is the level to which the data user can access the data history.
+With data archaeology comes methodological transparency which is the level to which the data user can access the data history.
 The level of methodological transparency available determines not only how much can be recovered, but assists in knowing the data.
 Data lineage investigation involves what instruments were used, what the selection criteria are, the measurement parameters and the sampling frameworks.